andrewchambers/bupstash/doc/man/bupstash-put.1.md

   Disable compression of data chunks, generally should only be used if the input data is uncompressible and you wish to increase throughput.

+* --same-mount:
+  Do not traverse mount points in the file system.

 * --xattrs:
   Save directory entry xattrs, only used when saving a directory.

 * -q, --quiet:
   Suppress progress indicators (Progress indicators are also suppressed when stderr is not an interactive terminal).

-* --one-file-system:
-  Do not cross mount points in the file system.

 ## ENVIRONMENT